The Benefits of Prenatal Massages: Are They Good for Pregnancy?

 While both regular and prenatal massages aim to alleviate stress and discomfort, their techniques and positioning differ significantly to accommodate the needs of pregnant women.

-In a typical massage, clients usually lie on their stomachs or back.
+In a typical massage, clients usually lie on their stomachs or backs.
 However, expectant mothers are positioned on their sides during a prenatal massage, supported by pillows and cushions.
 This ensures both comfort and safety, considering the physical changes and sensitivities of pregnancy.

 Prenatal massage therapists use modified techniques tailored to address common pregnancy-related issues, such as lower back pain, swelling, and sciatic nerve discomfort.